blockchain-lab/shared_vision_towards_programmable_economy/README.md

 ### Architecture for creating trust

 We propose an architecture to create a decentralized infrastructure for four economic primitives.
 The novelty of our work is the application of the Internet architecture throughout our architecture, owned by both everybody and nobody.
 Our work is academically pure.
-It relies self-governance, and weak coupling between autonomous entities.
+It relies on self-governance, and weak coupling between autonomous entities.
 Each of the four economic primitives are meticulously designed without relying on any middleman, they are void of any central authority, make traditional intermediaries optional, do not require any central server, remove the need for central databases, and even do not depend on Internet connectivity.

 Our blueprint builds heavily on the concepts proven within the gig economy and combines it with blockchain technology.